Perceval Maitland Laurence: Early life and education

-In 1872 Laurence went up to Corpus Christi College, Cambridge to read Classics, graduating with first class honours in 1876.
-Like his father before him, he was President of the Cambridge Union Society, holding office in the Easter Term of 1874.
+In 1872 Laurence went up to Corpus Christi College, Cambridge, to read Classics, graduating with first class honours in 1876.
+His father had attended Trinity College, Cambridge, and both father and son were Presidents of the Cambridge Union Society; the younger Laurence held office in the Easter Term of 1874.

 The law

-On graduating his studies turned to the law.
+On graduating his studies, Laurence turned to the law.
 As a fellow of Corpus Christi, he was awarded the Yorke Prize in 1878 for his essay, written jointly with Courtney Stanhope Kenny, on The Law and Custom of Primogeniture, the Master of Laws degree in 1879, the Chancellor's Gold Medal for Legal Studies and in 1885 the degree of Doctor of Laws.

 Laurence was called to the Bar by Lincoln's Inn on 18 November 1878 but the effects of tuberculosis curtailed his English practice of the law and took him instead to the Cape Colony for the beneficial effect of the drier climate.
 He practised initially in Kimberley before being appointed second puisne judge of the High Court of Griqualand in 1882 and subsequently becoming Judge President in 1888.
-Moving to Cape Town in 1905, he served as Chairman of the War Losses Compensation Commission and the Transvaal Delimitation Commissions, for which he was knighted in 1906.
+After moving to Cape Town in 1905, he served as Chairman of the War Losses Compensation Commission and the Transvaal Delimitation Commissions, for which he was knighted in 1906.

 Retirement

-In 1913 Laurence retired and returned to England and in 1914 was made an honorary fellow of Corpus Christi College.
-In 1921-23 he served on the Royal Commission on Fire Brigades and Fire Prevention.
-His final work was a biography of John Xavier Merriman, the last prime minister of the Cape Colony, published in 1930, the year of Laurence's death.
+In 1913 Laurence retired and returned to England.
+In 1914 he was made an honorary fellow of Corpus Christi College.
+In 1921–23 he served on the Royal Commission on Fire Brigades and Fire Prevention.
+An admirer of the influential Jewish politician Saul Solomon and an advocate of the Cape Qualified Franchise, Laurence believed in equality of all men, regardless of race.
+Laurence's final work was a biography of John Xavier Merriman, the last prime minister of the Cape Colony, published in 1930, the year of Laurence's death.